guidepup/guidepup.dev/docs/guides/voiceover.md

 ## Automated Setup

-Checkout [`@guidepup/setup`](https://github.com/guidepup/setup/) for a quick and easy way to setup your environment for screen-reader automation.
+Checkout [`@guidepup/setup`](https://github.com/guidepup/setup/) for a quick and easy way to setup your environment for screen reader automation.

 <Tabs
   groupId="env-flavor"